-Red Wings select defenseman William Wallinder with first pick of Day 2
+Day 2 top pick William Wallinder 'feels good' with Detroit; Wings add Texan in Round 2

+After picking forward Lucas Raymond Tuesday in the first round, the Wings selected defenseman William Wallinder and center Theodor Niederbach with their first two picks in the second round.

+With their third second-round pick, at No. 55 overall, the Wings took left wing Cross Hanas.

-Detroit — Sure enough, it was a guy many scouts projected to go higher.
+The first pick Wednesday was a guy many scouts projected to go higher.

-With the first pick of the second round Wednesday, the Red Wings selected defenseman William Wallinder, a player many NHL mock drafts had going in the first round.
+With the first pick of the second round, the Red Wings selected Wallinder, a player many NHL mock drafts had going in the first round.

+"Of course I was nervous," Wallinder said of waiting around Wednesday, during a Zoom interview with reporters.
+"But I was not too upset.
+I know it doesn't matter if you go in the first or second rounds.
+There's a lot of good players, and the only thing that matters is what you do after the draft.
+You still keep working hard and going for it.
+You can't stop working because you didn't go in the first round.

+"So it really doesn't matter (where you are drafted); it just feels good to be a player for the Detroit Red Wings."

 A 6-foot-4 191-pound defenseman who was generally rated in the top-20 of most mock drafts, Wallinder is a mobile defenseman who is stronger offensively than defensively. but will be given time to mature and grow physically.